Denver Actors Fund in Action: Alicia Meyers

 Aid recipient Alicia K. Meyers: Alicia has been an actor, director and choreographer at BDT Stage since 1995, winning a 2019 True West Ward as co-director and co-choreographer of “Beauty and the Beast” and “Mamma Mia.”
 She was playing the consequential role of Emma Goldman in “Ragtime” when the COVID shutdown began the day after opening night.
 Meyers, a native of Houston and resident of Longmont, has worked as an actress, choreographer and director in the Denver metro area for 25 years.
 She also has worked as the director/choreographer for Platte Middle School and Silver Creek High School, and as part of Candlelight Dinner Theatre’s musical-theatre education program.
 As a performer, favorite roles have included Ursula in The Little Mermaid and Velma Kelly in Chicago.
 Other credits have included Disenchanted!, Thoroughly Modern Millie, The Addams Family, Always Patsy Cline, Hairspray, Spamalot, Hello, Dolly!, CATS, Cabaret, Gypsy and Singin’ in the Rain.

 Her medical story: When COVID closed BDT Stage in March, it took most of the theatre’s performing opportunities with it.
-Last month, Alicia was diagnosed with Stage 2 breast cancer, and she began chemotherapy today (September 21).
-After six months of treatments, Alicia will undergo a mastectomy.
+In August, Alicia was diagnosed with Stage 2 breast cancer, and she began chemotherapy in September.
+In March 2021, Alicia will undergo a mastectomy.
 Her husband was furloughed from his job in April (also because of COVID), forcing the couple to sign on to an expensive but essential COBRA health-insurance policy costing $1,403.39 a month.
 Alicia had just started a new part-time retail job when she was diagnosed, but her doctor said she cannot work with the public while undergoing chemo.
-To date, Alicia has been billed more than $2,421.64 in out-of-pocket medical expenses, at a time when the only income her family has coming in at present is unemployment.
+To date, Alicia has been billed about $3,381 in out-of-pocket medical expenses, at a time when the only income her family has coming in at present is unemployment.

 ‘There are days when I feel like my legs are too weak to stand upon, and all these people are there to lift me right up.’